CJAndrew84/REST.wise_Scripting/20250901_CDEvsEDMS/README.md

 ---

-### My Story
+### My Story — Why I Think I Can Provide Insight into CDEs vs EDMS

 I’ve spent 25 years in the construction industry, and the last 15 of those working with ProjectWise.

 I started out as a Trainee Draftsman in a small surveying, architecture, and civil engineering business in my hometown.
 For those first eight years, I did a bit of everything — building surveys, boundary disputes, topo surveys, planning applications, building regs drawings, through to highways and drainage design for residential developments and small energy projects.

-From there, I moved into the Highways Design Department of a consultancy, first as a CAD Technician, then becoming an Engineer and eventually stepping into the world of Digital Engineering and Information Management.
+From there, I moved into the Highways Design Department of a consultancy, first as a CAD Technician, then becoming an Engineer, and eventually stepping into the world of Digital Engineering and Information Management.

 That journey has exposed me to a huge variety of systems, processes, people, and ways of working — from small, local projects to large-scale infrastructure programmes.

-Over that time, I’ve seen:
+And over that time, I’ve seen it all:

-- True CDEs doing exactly what ISO 19650 intended
+True CDEs doing exactly what ISO 19650 intended

-- EDMSs pretending to be CDEs with clever folder gymnastics
+EDMSs pretending to be CDEs with clever folder gymnastics

-- And “solutions” that were just shiny shared drives in disguise
+And “solutions” that were just shiny shared drives in disguise

-This isn’t theory — it’s from the trenches.
-And yes, I’m very much in the PW camp.
+This isn’t theory — it’s lived experience from the trenches.
+And yes, I’m very much in the ProjectWise camp — because when it’s configured right, it’s still the most rounded CDE on the market.

 ---